The Best Credit Cards for Bad Credit

 The best credit cards for bad credit are the ones that help you reliably bulk up your credit score until you're able to graduate to card with better terms, be it a lower APR or bigger rewards.
 Our top picks are all cards that encourage on-time payments by giving easy access to your credit score — and a couple even come with cashback perks.

-Earn 2% cash back on restaurants and gas (on up to $1,000 every quarter) and 1% on everything else.
+Earn 2% cash back on restaurants and gas (up to $20 per quarter) and 1% on everything else.
 Balance transfers get an intro APR of only 10.99% for the first six months, and you can track your FICO score with every statement.

 Pay as low as $49 for $200 of credit.